iamwhil/graph19/README.md

 What if you would really really like to test the mutation?
 What if that mutations resolve block gets HUGE?
 Well in either case its much easier to keep things small, and testable by using a resolver.

 A resolver is basically just a class that does the resolution for us.
 We can create a resolver for our rename_user_mutation.rb (eerily similar to update_user_mutation... but with a resolver.
-OoOoOooO...)
+OoOoOooO... eerie)

 First take a look at your resolve clause.
 ```